databrickslabs/splunk-integration/app/README.md

 # RELEASE NOTES VERSION 1.2.0
 * Updated the Add-on to include new roles for Databricks Admin and Databricks User.
 * Implemented custom encryption module.
-* Added support for mutiple account creation.
+* Added support for creation of multiple accounts.
 * Updated the user-agent to include logged in user.

 # RELEASE NOTES VERSION 1.1.0